-For those of you who aren’t aware, a rainbow baby is the baby born after loss, whether that loss is a miscarriage, a stillbirth, or infant loss.
+For those of you who aren’t aware, a rainbow baby is a baby born after loss, whether that loss is a miscarriage, a stillbirth, or infant loss.
 The idea follows the analogy of your healthy baby being a rainbow after your storm of loss.
 Now, I understand that every analogy falls apart at some point because it’s just that: an analogy.
 Something to help us understand a complex concept.
 And this one really is a beautiful nod to the joy a healthy baby brings after the suffering that is losing a baby.

 But the ways in which the idea falls short have been pricking at my heart.